LeiWangR/leiwangr.github.io/_pages/about.md

 I personally do not have any news; the most exciting updates are coming from my talented students!

+- 28/11/2024: Primarily supervised 3 Honours and 3 Master’s students to successfully complete their final-year research projects, resulting in 3 High Distinctions (HD) and 3 Distinctions (D) theses.
 - 26/11/2024: Our workshop, “*TIME 2025: 1st International Workshop on Transformative Insights in Multi-faceted Evaluation*”, held at The Web Conference (WWW 2025, A*), is now open for [paper submissions](https://openreview.net/group?id=ACM.org/TheWebConf/2025/Workshop/TIME#tab-recent-activity).
 More details are available on our [TIME 2025 workshop page](https://time.anu.edu.au/workshop/time2025/).
 - 21/11/2024: One workshop proposal entitled "*TIME 2025: 1st International Workshop on Transformative Insights in Multi-faceted Evaluation*" has been accepted at The Web Conference (WWW 2025, A*) as a half-day workshop. <font color="blue">Arjun Raj</font>, <font color="blue">Qixiang Chen</font>, <font color="blue">Xiuyuan (Jack) Yuan</font>, and <font color="blue">Xi Ding</font> have been appointed as TIME 2025 Workshop Coordinators.
 - 08/11/2024: Congratulations to <font color="blue">Qixiang Chen</font>, whose ACML 2024 paper has been selected for a long presentation, with an acceptance rate of just 5.67%.